reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## Conclusion

 In this article, we looked at the important concepts of Apache Camel and used it to build integration logic in a Spring Boot application.
 Here is a summary of the things we covered:
-1. Apache Camel is an integration framework providing implementations of many Enterprise Integration Patterns.
+1. Apache Camel is an integration framework providing a programming model along with implementations of many Enterprise Integration Patterns.
-2. Route is the building block
+2. We use different types of Domain Specific Languages (DSL) to define the routing rules of the message.
-3. DSL
+3. A Route is the most basic construct which we specify with a DSL to define the path a message should take while moving from source to destination.
-4. example of eip
+4. CamelContext is the runtime container for executing Camel routes.
-5. Rest DSL
+5. We built a route with the Splitter and Aggregator Enterprise Integration Patterns and invoked it from a REST DSL.
-2. CamelContext is the runtime container for executing Camel routes
+6. Finally we looked at some scenarios where using Apache Camel will benefit us.

-I hope this will help you to get started with building applications using Spring with Apache Camel.
+I hope this post has given you a good introduction of Apache Camel and we can use Camel with Spring Boot applications.
+This should help you to get started with building applications using Spring with Apache Camel.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-camel).